Sorting Center Insurance: Compare in less than 3 minutes

 How much does insurance cost for a sorting center?

-Due to the high risk profile, the premiums for a cash center are usually higher than for a standard business.
+Due to the high risk profile, the premiums for a sorting center are usually higher than for a standard business.
 The annual cost is usually between $10,000 and $40,000 per year, depending on:

-• Volume processed annually : A small municipal centre treats less risk than a regional centre with a large capacity
+• Volume processed annually : A small municipal center treats less risk than a regional center with a large capacity

 • Type of materials processed : Cardboard/paper = maximum fire risk; Inert materials = lower risk